C4Q/AC-Android/cohort_5.4/unit_04/04_23_class_whiteboarding_practice.md

 1. Identify useful variables which might be useful for storing code, or for handling edge cases
 1. Write pseudocode, before writing any real code - to talk through your thought process, and explore possible solutions with your interviewer

 Today, we will pick four fellows for four half-hour long whiteboarding sessions.
-We will randomly select four of the following questions:
+We will randomly select four of the following six questions:

 ### subArray